smolanalyst/smolanalyst/README.md

 # Smolanalyst

-Smolanalyst is a CLI tool for analyzing data files using an AI agent that dynamically generates and executes Python snippets.
-It is built on [Smolagent](https://github.com/huggingface/smolagents) and supports Pandas and Matplotlib for data manipulation and visualization.
+Smolanalyst is an AI agent that analyzes data files by generating and executing Python snippets.
+Built on Hugging Face's [Smolagent](https://github.com/huggingface/smolagents), it primarily runs through a CLI tool but can be integrated into other environments.

 ## TODO

 - Global CLI installation and package distribution
-- Allow users to specify custom models via environment variables
+- Improve model selection through environment variables
-- Only run the code interpreter within the contexts, not the whole agent run?
-- Find a more elegant way to augment the task as a prompt
 - Integrate SciPy for statistical analysis
 - Implement regular testing to continuously evaluate Smolanalyst’s performance 🚀